canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 @sourceref ./advanced-1/js.js
 @highlight 4,35-52,79,only

-## Get the geoLocation's latitude and longitude
+## Get the geoLocation’s latitude and longitude

 ### The problem